-- ½ teaspoon sugar or 1 teaspoon honey - or add as required as per your taste
+- ½ teaspoon sugar or add as required

-- First mix chopped onions, tomatoes, ginger, garlic, cashews, mace, cinnamon, cloves and cardamoms with 1 cup water.
+- First mix chopped onions, tomatoes, ginger, garlic, cashews, mace, cinnamon, cloves and cardamoms with 1 cup water in a medium saucepan.

-- Cook everything til the tomatoes and onions soften without a lid.
+- Cook everything without a lid till the tomatoes and onions soften.
 Cook for about 14 to 15 minutes on a medium flame.
 Allow this mixture to cool.

 - When the ingredients are warm or cool, add everything including the stock (the water in which the ingredients were cooked) in a good blender or grinder.
-Grind to a smooth paste.
+Grind to a smooth and fine paste.

-- Remember there should be no small pieces of cashews.
-Everything should be ground very well till smooth.
+- Remember there should be no small pieces of cashews or spices.
+Everything should be ground very well till fine and smooth.

 - Heat butter in the same pan or another pan.
 Make sure the pan is dry when you add the butter.
-Add tejpatta (Indian bay leaf) and saute for a few seconds.
+Add tejpatta (Indian bay leaf) and sauté for a few seconds.

 - Add the ground makhani paste.
 Stir well to mix with the butter

-- Sprinkle red chili powder. ( I have used kashmiri red chili powder which gives a good color.
-You can also use deghi mirch).
+- Add kashmiri red chili powder which gives a good color and is less spicy.
+You can also use deghi mirch or sweet paprika

-- Stir well and saute the masala on a medium flame.
+- Stir well and saute the masala on a medium heat.

-- Keep on stirring often.
-You have to Saute the masala till you see the butter leaving the sides. it has to sauteed so well.
+- Keep stirring often.
+You have to sauté the masala till you see the butter leaving the sides.
+It has to sautéed really well.
 This takes time but patience is the key.

-- Takes about 20 to 22 mins on a medium to high flame.
-Check the step by step pics (picture no 9) for the consistency of how the masala paste should be before you proceed to the next step.
+- Sauteing the masala paste takes about 20 to 22 mins on a medium to medium-high heat.
+Check the step by step photos (picture number 9) for the consistency of how the masala paste should be before you proceed to the next step.

-- Now add slit green chilies, salt and water.
+- Add slit green chilies, salt and water.
 Again stir very well to make an even curry mixture.
 Cook for 4 to 5 minutes.